PranchaD/re-Sonic06Demo/README.md

 > [!IMPORTANT]
 > This is uses a version of rexglue that may break this in the future due to it being still in development.
 > It is playable from start to finish but you may get slowdowns while playing specially when videos are playing.
+> For now it only supports gamepad but keyboard is being considered.

 Recompiled using the [ReXGlue SDK](https://github.com/rexglue/rexglue-sdk)